api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 Bids confirmed during the award phase are not considered, and the auctioneer's award transaction is expected to be confirmed before the award phase ends.
 The award allows the winner to execute OEV updates until the end of the next bid phase.
 For example, if a searcher won `A1`, they are allowed to execute OEV updates as soon as they fetch the award (which is expected to happen during the award phase, i.e. `t=25–30`), and continue doing so until `t=55`, which is when the bid phase of `A2` ends.

-### Signed data timing

-Being able to determine the OEV opportunities accurately enables searchers to bid competitively, which is critical for effective OEV extraction.
-There are two requirements for this:

-1. The searcher needs to know exactly what updates they are bidding for.
-1. The OEV opportunities that the bid amount calculation is based on should not be capturable through base feed updates or by the winner of the previous auction.

-To achieve this, the signed API endpoint that serves the signed data used to execute base feed updates delay the data by `2T`, and the award signature is signed in a way that Api3ServerV1OevExtension allows the auction winner to execute OEV updates with signed data that is at least `T`-old.
-In other words, there are three uses of signed data across time:

-1. Signed API publishes real-time data signed to allow the auction winner to execute OEV feed updates.
-   Searchers use this to simulate OEV feed updates to determine their bid amounts.
-1. Searchers that have placed any bids based on the data above store the published data, and use them to execute OEV updates in case they win the auction.
-1. Signed API publishes `2T`-delayed data signed to allow anyone to execute base feed updates.
-   This is used for regular MEV extraction and upholding data feed specs such as deviation threshold and heartbeat interval.

 ### Staggered auctions